 If you can’t find lo han guo, you can buy it in extract form instead.
 And by that I mean these little cubes.

 The sugar comes from these ingredients: lo han guo, sugar cane, and rihzoma imperatae.
 Most of the sweetness will be released from lo han guo and rihzoma imperatae.
 Please keep in mind that if you omit one of these ingredients, the level of sweetness will come down too.
 So adjust accordingly.

-I bet you were surprised to see corn silk here.
-Yes, you saw it right.
+You’re surprised by seeing corn silk in this natural sweet artichoke herbal tea right?
 It was not a mistake.
 The next time when you buy corn, save those corn silk for your health benefit.
 Corn silk are the long shiny fibers at the top of an ear corn.
 Corn silk are usually used as medicine in oriental culture to treat congestive heart failure, diabetes, and high blood pressure.
 So many benefits in one simple drink, right?
 Then what you are waiting for, lets put down those sodas, flavor drinks, boba teas and go make this artichoke herbal tea.

 - 4 qt cold water

 - 2 dried or fresh lo han guo chopped OR